OfTheTrade/asteroidgame/README.md

 score (without going bellow zero) and if the asteroid is big enough two smaller and faster asteroids are spawned at it's location.
 Lastly, the function now checks for a space key input.
 If it detects that, and it has been not been fired for 15 states, a bullet is created on the spaceship, with it's speed being affected by BULLET_SPEED and the spaceships rotation and speed.

+Part 4:
+In include, interface.h was added.
+In modules, interface.c was added.
+In tests, state_test was updated to include a test called test_set_utils.

+1. interface.h is a header file containing the statement of two function, set_find_eq_or_greater() and set_find_eq_or_smaller().
+2. interface.c contains the implementation of those two. set_find_eq_or_greater does on of two things.
+If the given value is contained inside the given set, that value is returned.
+If it not, then the value is inserted into the set, the new node containing the value is found, the next node is reached (containing the next "biggest", according to the comparison function of the set) and after the node containing the original value is removed, the value of the next node is returned.
+The same thing happens for set_find_eq_or_smaller, except that the previous node's value is returned.
+3. state_test.c now contains a function called test_set_utils.
+First it fills the set with some strings.
+It checks that the first node is not SET_EOF (that it is not empty) and that the size of the list is correct.
+It then accesses the nodes linearly, making sure that they are in ascending order (according to the comparison function).
+Lastly, set_find_eq_or_greater and set_find_eq_or_smaller are checked, first that if they are given a value that is already inside the set, they will return that value, and if they are given something else, they will return the next biggest or smallest value.

 Part 6:
 In include, interface.h was added.